Duration: 3 years (2021 – 2024)

 Contact: Hedda Ransan-Cooper, Social Science Research Lead, ANU Battery Storage and Grid Integration Program.

-Funded by: The Regional and Remote Communities Reliabillity Fund, Dept of Industry, Science, Energy and Resources
+Funded by: The Regional and Remote Communities Reliabillity Fund, Federal Govt Dept of Climate Change, Energy, the Environment and Water

 A transdisciplinary microgrid project exploring ways to bolster the energy resilience of residents in the New South Wales south coast shire of Eurobodalla.